Tribal knowledge: Risks, benefits, and what to do about it

 Create a single source of truth

 One danger of tribal knowledge is that it tends to create knowledge silos.
-Because it is unwritten, tribal knowledge is rarely shared between individuals, much less teams and departments.
+Because it is unwritten, tribal knowledge is rarely shared between individuals, much fewer teams and departments.
 Creating a single source of truth is a great way to encourage the sharing of information and knowledge within your company.

 Ideally, a single source of truth is cloud-based.
 This allows employees across various teams, departments, and locations to update and access the document, spreading a lot of would-be tribal knowledge.

 Whether it’s flowcharts, UML diagrams, or some other form of visual documentation, diagrams can be a great tool for cutting down on tribal knowledge.
 By outlining processes in a diagram, you can establish a clear methodology for your employees to follow instead of relying on tribal knowledge.

 Perhaps one of the best ways to capture tribal knowledge is to document as you work on a project or process rather than creating documentation as a separate task that comes as an afterthought.
 When you use real-time visuals as your documentation, you turn static documents into living blueprints of your organization that show employees where you’ve been and where you’re going.
 A living blueprint is a system of record of a company’s ideas, plans, and designs.
 The work itself becomes the documentation.

 For example, if a leadership team uses a virtual whiteboard to plan OKRs during a meeting, that board can be used going forward as a working document.

 Sign up to get the latest Lucidchart updates and tips delivered to your inbox once a month.Subscribe to our newsletter